The Center’s leadership team has a wide range of backgrounds and interests. Learn about Center faculty and staff below.

 Zobeida Bonilla, PhD, MPH, is an Assistant Professor in Epidemiology & Community Health.
 She is also a Co-Investigator on the HRSA-funded Center for Leadership Education in Maternal and Child Public Health training grant.
 Learn more about Zobeida’s areas of research, courses taught, publications and collaborations.

-Abhi Ramesh graduated in May 2018 from the University of Minnesota with a degree in physiology and minors in both public health and neuroscience.
+Abhi Ramesh graduated in May 2018 from the University of Minnesota with a degree in Physiology and minors in both Public Health and Neuroscience.
 She chose to pursue a Masters in Public Health because of her strong interests in health equity and health education.
 She became aware of these issues through her community involvement and witnessed the impact they have on our society locally and globally.
-As an undergrad, Abhi founded the UMN chapter of Girl Rising.
-As part of her RAship, Abhi is creating a new MCH trainee blog, which is intended to better connect the HRSA-funded Centers of Excellence and Catalyst Programs across the nation.
-She is also responsible for the monthly MCH Student eNewsletter.
+When she isn’t studying or working, you can find her playing tennis, listening to Bollywood music, or exploring the Twin Cities with friends.
+She is excited for her second year as an MCHer and to continue her RAship with the Center for Leadership Education in MCH!

 Jamie Stang, PhD, MPH, RDN, is an Associate Professor in Epidemiology & Community Health.
 She is Principle Investigator for the HRSA-funded Center for Leadership Education in Maternal and Child Public Health, and the director of the Leadership Education and Training Program in Maternal and Child Health Nutrition and co-chair of the Midwest Center for Lifelong Learning in Public Health.
 Learn more about Dr. Stang’s research areas, courses taught, publications and collaborations.